ACloudGuru-Resources/course-introduction-to-arm/Chapter04_InvokingARM/04_03_AzurePowerShell/README.md

 ## Lab exercise

+We will change the `Deploy.ps1` file from previous labs to work against Azure PowerShell.
+You will likely need to use the [reference documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-powershell) to help understand the equivalent commands.

 If you get stuck editing `Deploy.ps1` to use the PowerShell Cmdlets then you can reference `Deploy-final.ps1`.

-First you need to [install the Cmdlets](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps).

 Execute the deployment PowerShell script using the below commands to execute it for a test and production environment.
 Ensure you have logged in first using the PowerShell Cmdlets via `Connect-AzAccount`: